Selling your home voluntarily

 If you have used your home as collateral (a 'guarantee') for any other secured loans, you may also need permission from the lender who provided them.

 Contact an adviser who may be able to help you to negotiate with your mortgage lender or other creditors.
 It may be possible to argue that selling privately will allow you to pay off your debts more quickly than if your home is repossessed.
 If you still can't get permission to sell, it may be possible to get a court order allowing the sale to go ahead.
 An adviser should be able to tell you whether it is worth trying this, and how much it might cost.
-Use the Money Advice Scotland website or the Advice Services Directory to find an adviser in your area.

 If your lender decides to go ahead with court action to repossess your home and won't give you permission to sell your home privately, contact an adviser immediately.
 You may be able to get an order from the court preventing or delaying repossession to give you time to sell your home or to repay the arrears.
 If you have a buyer, you may be able to argue that your lender is being unreasonable and that you are more likely to be able to clear your debts if you sell your home yourself.